TheMonk2121/ai-dev-tasks/500_research/500_documentation-coherence-research.md

 1. **Best Practices Guide**: Recommendations for maintaining coherence
 2. **Automation Opportunities**: What can be automated vs. manual
-3. **Failure Mode Analysis**: What can go wrong and how to prevent it
+3. **Failure Mode Analysis**: What can go wrong and how to prevent i
 4. **Improvement Recommendations**: How to enhance the current system

 ## 🎯 Success Criteria